SystemsApproach/security/principles.rst

 run on a day-to-day basis by an operations team.
 Mistakes in the implementation or operational practices render the best intentions impotent.
-To this end, software companies typically establish a set of best practices for the the entire software lifecycle, from design to coding, deployment, and operation.
+To this end, software companies typically establish a set of best practices for the entire software lifecycle, from design to coding, deployment, and operation.

 These practices start by establishing the security metrics that the